littlebizzy/slickstack/docs/ubuntu.md

 sudo bash /var/www/ss-install-ubuntu-crontab
 ```

-It installs the Cron package if needed, replaces root's crontab from SlickStack's template, reloads Cron, and restores managed permissions.
+It installs Cron if needed, replaces root's crontab from the SlickStack template, reloads Cron, and restores permissions.

-The root schedule runs SlickStack cron wrappers at these fixed frequencies:
+The root schedule runs wrappers at these fixed frequencies:

 ```text
 minutely